jamesfisher19/Mental-Health-in-Tech/README.md

 ---

 # Project Description
-### Guiding Question
-How can tech companies identify and address key workplace barriers to mental health support?
+**Guiding Question**: How can tech companies identify and address key workplace barriers to mental health support?

-### Business Task
-Analyze survey data to uncover patterns between company-provided mental health resources (like benefits, leave, and education) and employees' likelihood to seek treatment or disclose mental health concerns
+**Business Task**: Analyze survey data to uncover patterns between company-provided mental health resources (like benefits, leave, and education) and employees' likelihood to seek treatment or disclose mental health concerns

 ---